projectriff/riff/docs/riff_function_status.md

-## riff function subscribe
+## riff function status

-subscribe a function to an existing input channel
+display the status of a function

 ### Synopsis

-subscribe a function to an existing input channel
+display the status conditions of a function's service

 ```
-riff function subscribe [flags]
+riff function status [flags]
 ```

 ### Examples

 ```
-  riff function subscribe square --input numbers --namespace joseph-ns
+  riff function status square --namespace joseph-ns
 ```

 ### Options

 ```
-  -h, --help                  help for subscribe
+  -h, --help                  help for status
-  -i, --input channel         name of the input channel to subscribe the function to.
   -n, --namespace namespace   the namespace to use when interacting with resources.
 ```